mitchellkolb/space-invaders/README.md

 ---

 # What I Learned in this Project
-- How to
+- How to code using C++ and the SFML graphics library
-- Programming in
+- Programming with classes, inheritance, and polymorphism
+- Using sprites to make a game with collision
+- How to code a project remotely in a group of four

-# Tools Used / Development Environment
+# Tools Used / Development Environmen
 - C++
 - SFML
 - VS Code